-When I was feeling that strong urge to make the jump to professional photography, I was given some great advice by a senior photographer: your next purchase needs to be a fixed aperture lens, preferably f/2.8 or lower.
-Upon further exploration of that advice, I set my gaze on a Sigma 24-70mm f/2.8.
-I saved up for it, bought it and can confidently say that it was the best return on investment I’ve had from a single piece of photography gear ever!
+When I transitioned from a hobby photographer to a part-time professional, I started with model portfolio shoots and event photography.
+Then came weddings, portraits, editorial and commercial shoots, and so on.
+A fair few of you will similarly start your professional photography career.
+Or at least cover some aspects of the path mentioned above.
+When I felt that strong urge to jump to professional photography, I was given some great advice by a senior photographer: your next purchase needs to be a fixed aperture lens, preferably f/2.8 or lower.
+Upon further exploring that advice, I set my gaze on a Sigma 24-70mm f/2.8.
+I saved up for it, bought it, and can confidently say that it was the best return on investment I’ve had from a single piece of photography gear ever!

 Whatever the situation, whatever the lighting, this lens will deliver.
 Over the years, as I became better at photography, I relied more and more on primes and other specialized lenses.
 But if there is one lens I always carry, it’s the good old 24-70mm f/2.8.
-For example, in low light conditions, certain primes like the 50mm f/1.2 might struggle with auto-focus and when shooting an event or a wedding that can be a risky affair.
+For example, in low light conditions, certain primes like the 50mm f/1.2 might struggle with auto-focus, and when shooting an event or a wedding, that can be a risky affair.
 I’ve found my 24-70mm f/2.8 to be much quicker in this regard.

 One could argue for the 24-105mm f/4 as an alternative, but I’ve found that extra stop between f/2.8 and f/4 to be a lifesaver many times.
 When I started shooting weddings, I came to understand why f/2.8 felt a whole lot more magical than f/4.
-For one, in low light situations that one stop of light made a huge difference if I wanted to maintain a reasonably low ISO and could not use external light (e.g., in a small lit church during the ceremony).
+For one, in low light situations, that one-stop of light made a huge difference if I wanted to maintain a reasonably low ISO and could not use external light (e.g., in a small lit church during the ceremony).
 Secondly, I found f/2.8 to be a sweet spot between blurring the background to bring focus to my subject and not blurring my background so much that it loses context (e.g., shooting progressive groups during events).
-Yes, at times I did wish that my lens also had a focal length of 105mm, but it was always an easy compromise given its advantages over f/4.
+Yes, at times, I did wish that my lens also had a focal length of 105mm, but it was always an easy compromise given its advantages over f/4.